-Enrol in courses ANT415H5, 439H5, 441H5, 436H5/FSC307H5; FSC401H5, 481Y5/(482H5,483H5).

-Choose how you would like to apply your skills: conduct an individual internship research project under the supervision of a professional mentor through FSC481Y5, or work as a collaborative team to investigate an internship research project under the supervision of a faculty member through FSC483H5.

-Log on to ACORN and request graduation.

-Skills are transferrable to any job regardless of where you develop ch the community about your unique and highly specialized skills them.
-Need to strengthen your project management skills?
-Consider a role as the CSE Community Engagement Assistant.

-Join a professional association.
-Check out the Canadian Society of Forensic Science.

-Go to a conference such as the Forensic Training Conference presented by the Toronto Police Service.

-Learn about working abroad.
+- Enrol in FSC420H5, 481Y5/(482H5, 483H5), Attain 0.5 credits from the following: FSC350H5, 371H5, 401H5, 402H5, 403H5, 406H5, 407H5; and 0.5 credit from PSY 400 level series courses. - Choose how you would like to apply your skills: conduct an individual internship research project under the supervision of a professional mentor through FSC481Y5, or work as a collaborative team to investigate an internship research project under the supervision of a faculty member through FSC483H5. - Log on to ACORN and request graduation. - Skills are transferrable to any job regardless of where you develop them.
+Need to strengthen your presentation skills?
+Consider taking EDS325H5 which allows you to earn a course credit in addition to a placement opportunity as a RGASC Facilitated Study Group Leader. - Join a professional association.
+Check out the Canadian Society of Forensic Science. - Go to a conference such as the Forensic Training Conference presented by the Toronto Police Service. - Learn about working abroad.
 Read up on worldwide employment trends and industry outlooks through GoinGlobal.
-Attend the Go ntified partners which are most relevant to our students.
-Speak to Global Expo to learn about opportunities.
-See if you are eligible for International Experience Canada.

-Market your skills to employers.
+Attend the Go International Experience Canada. - Market your skills to employers.
 Get your resume critiqued at the CC.
-Attend the CC workshop Now That I'm Graduating What's Next?

-Write a strong application for further education.
+Attend the CC workshop Now That I'm Graduating What's Next? - Write a strong application for further education.
 Attend the CC's Mastering the Personal Statement workshop

-FORENSIC ANTHROPOLOGY
+FORENSIC PSYCHOLOGY

-Skills developed in Forensic Anthropology
+Skills developed in Forensic Psychology